prangongh/energeo/frontend/README.txt

-Using javascript, framework7 for frontend
+Using Javascript, Framework7 for Frontend